zen-fs/core/readme.md

 npm install @zenfs/core
 ```

 If you're using ZenFS, especially for big projects, please consider supporting the project.
-Thousands of hours have been dedicated to its development, and your acknowledgment or financial support would go a long way toward improving ZenFS and its community.
+Thousands of hours have been dedicated to its development.
+Your acknowledgment or financial support would go a long way toward improving ZenFS and its community.

 ## Usage